SabrinaJoner1/Data-Analytics-Portfolio/University Research & Innovation Dashboard Project/Result.md

 Here is university output over time section:
 <img width="1885" height="836" alt="UP" src="https://github.com/user-attachments/assets/3d8874fe-28aa-4c03-8053-ab37e63495d5" />

 For example, you want to see university from the West region of the United States.
+Click on the region filter:
 <img width="1891" height="833" alt="UP AR" src="https://github.com/user-attachments/assets/3049477f-5df5-44e3-af79-c77002bfeec4" />

 Next let's say you want to see the graph for Washington State University.
-All you have to do is type in Washington State University into the keyword search bar:
+Type in Washington State University into the keyword search bar:
 <img width="1888" height="596" alt="UP WS 1" src="https://github.com/user-attachments/assets/71553c16-0c22-4f87-8995-663186662dd8" />

 Then you want to see just advance materials output.
-All you have to do is unselect the other categories:
+Unselect the other categories on the side of the graph:
 <img width="1886" height="592" alt="UP WS AM" src="https://github.com/user-attachments/assets/f2240b66-57b3-4ebf-9f9f-ef6c7e98997f" />